 People love hearing live music and musicians love playing it, so it’s a perfect match for the creator and the consumer.
-Gigging is one of the most obvious but most profitable ways of making money with your music.
-Chances are that most of the money you’ll get from gigs is from the ticket sales themselves.
-You can collect money from the tickets sold online, paying at the doors or agree a percentage with your promotor/venue owner.
+Gigging is one of the most profitable parts of the music industry, with estimates that live music industry will be worth $31 billion worldwide in 2022.

 Alongside gigs, there’s also festivals which pay well.
 Festivals bring in the chance to play alongside bigger bands, receive music promotion and also collect an audience which wouldn’t be possible at a gig.
-All of these lead to different income sources.
+All of these lead to different income sources also.

-Tying in nicely to live shows is merchandise.
-So many bands do a terrible job of designing, creating and selling merch.
-If people are at your live shows, they’re going to be fans of your music and this means they’re proud to say they listen to your music, so surely, they’d be proud to wear your merch, right?
+Tying in nicely to live shows is merchandise. f people are at your live shows, they’re going to be fans of your music and this means they’re proud to say they listen to your music, so surely, they’d be proud to wear your merch, right?
 Wrong!
 They won’t be proud to wear a poorly designed, cheaply made t-shirt with just your band name plastered across their chest.

 Be creative with your merch designs.
 Create a design that not only represents you as an artist but is a design that people would wear even if they didn’t know your music.
 At the end of the day, merchandise is something that can be very profitable so don’t cheap out on it, perhaps hire a graphic designer to jump on board or buy more expensive t-shirts than you’ve done in the past.
 If you make something that is visually pleasing, good quality and overall a strong product, you can end up charging more and people will still happily invest.